 If you like markets and souvenirs, you can enjoy this great place on your way to the train station.
 Opening hours are following – 10:30 to 17:00, every day except Monday.

-Other places in Yangon
+Other places to travel in Yangon

 Another favorite tourist destination in Yangon is Sule Pagoda.
 You can visit it on the way to ferry, which takes you across the river to the village of Dala.
 If you hire a local guide in Dala, they will take you for a tour around the village.
 Riding on handmade rebuild bike with a sidecar is an experience, plus they will tell you something about the village life as well.
 They asked 3500 MMK per person for 1,5 h ride.
 (Price is always negotiable, so it is up to you 🙂